joshbuddy/sms/README.md

     sms "hi", "4151231234"

-As well, you can have default recipients, so you can leave off the number all the time
+As well, you can have default recipients (via the , so you can leave off the number all the time

     SMS.default_recipients = "4151231234"
     sms "hello there!"

+## Binary usage

+There is also an `sms` binary.
+Just call it with the message you wish to send!
+All arguments past the first one are treated like recipients.